Merry Renk: Biography

 Virginia Macchiarini.
 In 1954, Renk served as President of the Metal Arts Guild.
 She remained active in the group until age 90.

 Around the mid-1950s Renk began creating intricate tiaras and crowns.
-In 1969, she was one of 250 artists invited to participate in the national touring exhibition exhibition Objects: USA sponsored by S. C. Johnson & Son.
+In 1969, she was one of 250 artists invited to participate in the national touring exhibition Objects: USA sponsored by S. C. Johnson & Son.
 Renk created a wedding crown of interlocking gold petals and 240 pearls, White Cloud.
 It was one of her largest ornamental objects, and brought her international recognition.

 Either in the 1960s or in a car accident in 1974, Renk sustained an eye injury.
 For a time she turned to creating large-scale metal sculptures, applying many of the interlocking techniques she used in her jewelry.

 In 1982, at the age of 60, she decided to return to painting.

 In 1994, Renk was elected a fellow at the American Craft Council (ACC).